Best Home Warranty Companies in Nebraska

 1. Best overall: American Home Shield

-4. Best for roof coverage: Select Home Warranty
+4. Best furnace coverage: First American Home Warranty

 Our research team vetted home warranty companies that are rated by hundreds of customers in Nebraska.
 Read our guide to choose the best home warranty in Nebraska for you by comparing plans, contract lengths and service fees.